irahorecka/python-natlparks/README.rst

     parks.events(limit=10, start=1)

-Lesson plans: Lesson plans are standards-based resources about national parks for teacher to use in their classrooms.
+**Lesson plans**: Lesson plans are standards-based resources about national parks for teacher to use in their classrooms.
 Lesson plan data includes objectives, grade level, subject, duration, and standards information.

 .. code:: python